 It is important to remember, ELSAs are not there to fix children's problems.
 What we can do is provide emotional support.

 We aim to establish a warm, respectful relationship with a pupil and to provide a reflective space where they are able to share honestly their thoughts and feelings.

 It needs to be appreciated that change cannot necessarily be achieved rapidly and is dependent upon the context and complexity of the presenting issues.
 For children with complex or long-term needs it is unrealistic to expect ELSA intervention to resolve all their difficulties, however support will be designed to target specific aspects of a child's need.
 Training and development of ELSAs is an ongoing process and wisdom is required to recognise when issues are beyond the level of expertise that could reasonably be expected of an ELSA.
-The Educational Psychologist that works with our academy would be able to offer them advice on suitability or nature of ELSA involvement in complex cases.
+The educational psychologist that works with our school would be able to offer them advice on suitability or nature of ELSA involvement in complex cases.

-If you would like to discuss ELSA further, please contact Mrs Aileen Pearce apearce@walton-ac.org.uk or Mrs June Tall jtall@walton-ac.org.uk
+If you would like to discuss ELSA further, please contact Mrs June Tall itall@walton-ac.org